Ancient Mesopotamian underworld: Conditions

 Detail of the "Peace" panel of the Standard of Ur from the Royal Cemetery at Ur, showing a man playing a lyre.
 The Sumerians believed that, for the highly privileged, music could alleviate the bleak conditions of the underworld.

 All souls went to the same afterlife, and a person's actions during life had no effect on how the person would be treated in the world to come.
 Unlike in the ancient Egyptian afterlife, there was no process of judgement or evaluation for the deceased; they merely appeared before Ereshkigal, who would pronounce them dead, and their names would be recorded by the scribal goddess Geshtinanna.
 The souls in Kur were believed to eat nothing but dry dust and family members of the deceased would ritually pour libations into the dead person's grave through a clay pipe, thereby allowing the dead to drink.
 For this reason, it was considered essential to have as many offspring as possible so that one's descendants could continue to provide libations for the dead person to drink for many years.
 Those who had died without descendants would suffer the most in the underworld, because they would have nothing to drink at all, and were believed to haunt the living.
 Sometimes the dead are described as naked or clothed in feathers like birds.
 Ancient Mesopotamians had the belief that the afterlife was a shadow version of life on earth.

+In a Sumerian myth called "In Those Distant Days," the fate of the dead in the underworld is described in detail.